crossbonez80/alpha-dash/README.md

-AlphaDash - Trading Competition Analytics Terminal

-AlphaDash is a sophisticated, data-driven dashboard designed to help traders track, analyze, and optimize their performance in trading competitions.
-Built with a local-first architecture, it runs entirely in your browser, ensuring your data remains private while providing powerful insights.

-✨ Key Features

-Real-time Dashboard:

-Live Status: Instantly see if your volume is "Safe" (leading the threshold) or "At Risk" (lagging).

-Threshold Tracking: Monitor the current leaderboard cutoff volume.

-Reward Estimation: Calculate estimated rewards based on live token prices (CoinGecko integration).

-Predictions: AI-assisted prediction for the next day's volume target based on linear trends.

-Countdown: Visual countdown timer for competition start and end times.

-AI Integration (Gemini-Powered):

-Screenshot Recognition: Upload a screenshot of a leaderboard, and the AI will automatically extract volume, rank, and date data.

-Strategy Insights: Generate personalized trading strategies, risk assessments, and actionable advice based on your historical data.

-Data Management:

-Multi-Track Support: Manage multiple competitions (e.g., Midnight, Bitcoin, Solana) with customizable themes and icons.

-History Snapshots: Detailed daily records with visual safe/risk indicators.

-Manual Entry: Easy-to-use interface for manually logging your daily volume and costs.

-Import/Export: Backup your data to JSON or restore it on another device.

-User Experience:

-Responsive Design: Fully optimized for both desktop and mobile devices.

-Theme Support: Seamless switching between Dark and Light modes.

-Multi-Language: Native support for English and Chinese (CN).

-Privacy Focused: All API keys and competition data are stored locally in your browser's LocalStorage.

-🚀 Getting Started

-Prerequisites

-A modern web browser (Chrome, Edge, Safari, Firefox).

-(Optional) A Google Gemini API Key for AI features.

-Installation

-AlphaDash is a single-file HTML application.
-No complex build process is required.

-Download the UserVolumeMonitor.html file.

-Open the file directly in your web browser.

-Setting Up AI Features

-To use the Screenshot Recognition and Strategy Insight features:

-Click the Settings (gear icon) in the top right corner.

-Enter your Google Gemini API Key.

-Click Save Settings.

-📖 Usage Guide

-1. Managing Competitions

-Click the competition name (e.g., "NIGHT DASHBOARD") in the header to open the switch menu.

-Use the "+" button to add a new competition track.

-Customize the symbol, dates, and color theme.

-2. Logging Data

-Manual: Click the "Manual Input" button in the History card.
-Enter the date, threshold volume, and your volume.

-AI Scan: Click the "Screenshot" button (camera icon) and upload an image of the leaderboard.
-The AI will parse the data for you.

-3. Analyzing Performance

-View the Market Intelligence HUB for a visual curve of the threshold vs. your volume.

-Click "AI Analysis" to get a generated report on the current market phase and suggested strategies.

-🛠 Technologies Used

-React 18: UI Component library.

-Tailwind CSS: Utility-first styling.

-Recharts: Data visualization.

-Lucide React: Iconography.

-Google Gemini API: AI capabilities (Vision & Text).

-CoinGecko API: Real-time crypto pricing.

-📄 License

-This project is open-source.
-Feel free to modify and distribute it for personal use.
+AlphaDash ⚡️

+A privacy-focused, local-first analytics terminal for trading competitions.

+AlphaDash helps traders track leaderboard thresholds, analyze performance trends, and formulate strategies using AI—all running directly in your browser.

+🚀 Key Features

+📊 Real-time Dashboard: Monitor thresholds, calculated gaps, and estimated rewards instantly.

+🤖 AI-Powered:

+Screenshot Recognition: Upload leaderboard screenshots to auto-extract data.

+Strategy Insights: Get AI-generated risk assessments and advice.

+📉 Smart Prediction: Linear trend forecasting for next-day targets.

+🔒 Local-First: No server required.
+All data and API keys live in your browser's LocalStorage.

+🎨 Customizable: Dark/Light modes, multi-language (EN/CN), and custom competition tracks.

+🛠️ Quick Start

+Download: Get the UserVolumeMonitor.html file from this repository.

+Run: Open the file directly in Chrome, Edge, or Safari.

+Configure:

+Click Settings to add your Google Gemini API Key (for AI features).

+Click the Competition Title to manage or switch tracks.

+💻 Tech Stack

+React 18 & Tailwind CSS (via CDN)

+Recharts & Lucide Icons

+Google Gemini API & CoinGecko API

 Developed with ❤️ for the trading community.